JuliaPOMDP/POMDPs.jl/docs/src/def_pomdp.md

 Thus, in POMDPs.jl we abstract the concept of a belief beyond a probability distribution, allowing users to use what makes the most sense.

-In order to reconcile this difference, each policy has a function called ```initialize_belief``` which takes in an initial state distirubtion and a policy, and converts the distribution into what we call a belief in POMDPs.jl.
+In order to reconcile this difference, each policy has a function called ```initialize_belief``` which takes in an initial state distriubtion and a policy, and converts the distribution into what we call a belief in POMDPs.jl.
 As the problem writer we must provide ```initial_state_distribution```:

 ```julia